WindTV: Michigan factories humming with wind power

 “Michigan is at the forefront of the American manufacturing success story wind power is creating all across the U.S.,” said AWEA CEO Denise Bode.
 “Yet congressional inaction threatens to end this positive story.
 We urge Congress to listen to the humming of factories across America before they go quiet, and pass the PTC now.”

 Notably, WindTV interviewed both Slikkers and Eister at the WINDPOWER 2011 Conference & Exhibition, which is the industry’s annual town square for doing business and exchanging ideas.
-This year, conversations allowing supply-chain members to do deals and link with one another are certain to take place at WINDPOWER 2012, scheduled for Atlanta, Ga., June 3-6.
+This year, conversations allowing supply-chain members to do deals and link with one another are certain to take place at WINDPOWER 2012, which takes place in Atlanta, Ga.
+June 3-6.
 For more information on the event, go to www.windpowerexpo.org.

 WindTV is a showcase of video profiles of Americans whose lives have been positively impacted by the wind energy industry.
 The site, located at www.awea.org/windtv, features a different video profile each week.